Raphtory/raphtory.github.io/docs/user-guide/installation.md

 ## Importing

-To use the library import it into your project
+To use the library import it into your project:

 === ":fontawesome-brands-python: Python"